 Your credit report is one of the most important documents of your life.
 Banks, lenders, and other businesses use your credit report to make financial decisions about whether to do business with you and how much they will charge.

-A good credit report – one with positive information about your borrowing habits – leads to a higher credit score that will get you lower rates and better repayment terms.
+A good credit report – contains positive information about your borrowing habits.
+It leads to a higher credit score that will get you lower rates and better repayment terms.

-It's in your best interests to order your credit report, read through it, understand it, and make any changes to erroneous information.
+It’s in your best interest to order your credit report, read through it, understand it, and make any changes to erroneous information.

 Getting Access to Your Credit Report